-This course includes inequalities; functions; linear and quadratic equations, circles, and their graphs; rational, radical, and higher-ordered equations; applications; polynomial and rational functions; logarithmic and exponential functions; systems of equations.
+This course includes the following topics with applications: inequalities; functions; linear and quadratic equations, and their graphs; rational, radical, and higher order equations; polynomial and rational functions; logarithmic and exponential functions; systems of equations; additional prerequisite topics will be covered as needed.
 Four hours lecture/lab per week.
 Credit, four semester hours.
-(Prerequisite: ACT Math score of 16-18 or Next-Generation ACCUPLACER Math score of 231-254 or successful completion of MAT 0123 with a grade of C or higher)
+(Pre-requisite: ACT Math score of 16-18 or Next-Generation ACCUPLACER Math score of 231-254 or successful completion of MAT 1234 with a grade of C or higher)